dmuth/twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis

-This app makes use of Twitter's API and AWS Comprehend to get insights about your convention, before, during, and after the event by way of analyzing tweet sentiment.
+This app makes use of Twitter's API and AWS Comprehend to get insights about your company, city, event, or convention by way of analyzing tweet sentiment.
 It further allows drilldown by user, topic, and search string.